 Gloves and mittens that are too snug can be quite constricting in a way that limits your range of motion.
 Ones that are too loose will let in cold air or snow.
 Always find an option that sits somewhere in the middle.

 Gloves and mittens need to be warm, but how much warmth you need is a personal choice.
 If you’re someone who sweats a lot out on the mountain, you’re going to need less insulation than someone whose hands are always dry and cold.

 Get gloves or mitts that fit your particular boarding style.
 Base the final pick on how hot or cold you get while you ride, as well as the type of conditions you most often see.

 Look and Style

-Your gloves should always favor function over form.
-However, that does not mean they need to go against your personal style.
+Your gloves and mittens should always favor function over form.
+However, that does not mean they need to go against your style.
 When picking out handwear, it’s best to choose a brand that matches your mountain look.